Leica V-LUX 5 vs Olympus E-M5 III

 It is notable that the E-M5 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The V-LUX 5 does not feature such a mic input.

 Both the V-LUX 5 and the E-M5 III are recent models that are part of the current product line-up.
 The V-LUX 5 replaced the earlier Leica V-LUX Typ 114, while the E-M5 III followed on from the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the V-LUX 5 and E-M5 III can be found, respectively, in the Leica V-LUX 5 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So how do things add up?
 Which of the two cameras – the Leica V-LUX 5 or the Olympus E-M5 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.